Our Commitment to Patients and Caregivers

 Gene Therapy for Rett Syndrome

-When the MECP2 gene doesn’t work properly, the body makes too little—or none—of the MeCP2 protein.
+Rett syndrome is caused by a mutation in the MECP2 gene.
+This gene gives cells instructions to make MeCP2 protein.
+Mutations to the MECP2 gene can cause some cells in the body to make too little working MeCP2 protein or none at all.
 Without enough of this protein, the brain and nervous system can’t grow and function the way they should.

-Taysha is developing TSHA-102, an investigational gene therapy for Rett syndrome.
-This potential one-time treatment is designed to address the root cause of Rett syndrome: the MECP2 gene.
+Taysha is developing an investigational gene therapy for Rett syndrome – TSHA-102 – a one-time treatment designed to address the root cause of the condition.

 Additional education about gene therapy is available from the American Society for Cell and Gene Therapy.